Dax Shepard Didn't Want to Go Public With Relapse: Here's Why He Did

-Dax Shepard Says He Was Hesitant to Talk About His Relapse Publicly: Here's Why He Changed His Mind
+Dax Shepard Says He Was Hesitant to Talk About His Relapse Publicly: Here's What Changed His Mind

 Dax Shepard went public with his relapse this past September following 16 years of sobriety.
 On Tuesday's The Ellen DeGeneres Show, the 46-year-old Top Gear star admits that the decision to talk about it was a difficult one for him.